Survey Results & Conclusions

 Without having the difficult but necessary conversations to resolve or minimize time-independent work stressors, a four-day work week won’t solve burnout.

-Strategies for mitigating burnout
+Strategies for mitigating burnout in employees

 So, how does work need to change for workers to feel less burned out?

 Show more respect to employees

 In 2021, the main factors that motivated workers to quit their jobs included low pay, no growth opportunities, and feeling disrespected at work.
 Pew’s research reveals a critical factor needed in the workplace to prevent burnout: respect.

 Companies can respect employees as humans with outside lives by valuing their time, including reducing or eliminating overtime and allowing employees to completely disconnect when they’re off of work.

 To create a more respectful environment at work, employers can consult employees on the friction points they experience (rather than assuming what they are), customize work systems to consider individual roles and working styles3, and evaluate performance based on output rather than time as one would for an assembly-line machine.